Obtaining an Insurance Requirement Waiver

 If you have insurance that is comparable to the U-M Health Insurance Plan, you can request a waiver of the health insurance requirement.
 If you plan to purchase insurance, please make sure your policy will meet these standards before you purchase it as many policies do not meet these requirements.
 Also, please remember that the U-M Health Insurance Plan changes from time to time and so do the requirements for the approval of insurance waivers.
 Therefore, insurance that was acceptable in prior years may not be acceptable this year.

 Applying for an Insurance Waiver

-To obtain a health insurance coverage waiver, you submit a Health Insurance Waiver Request Form (Word Document) to Suzette Crandell at Counseling & Support Services, 2157 UC.
-If you are in Post-Completion Optional Practical Training (OPT), use the OPT Waiver Form (Word Document).
+To obtain a health insurance coverage waiver, you submit a Health Insurance Waiver Request Form (PDF) to Suzette Crandell at Office of International Affairs, 2174 UC.
+If you are in Post-Completion Optional Practical Training (OPT), use the OPT/CPT Waiver Form (PDF).

 University of Michigan (Dearborn) Health Insurance Standards

 In order for a waiver to be approved, your health insurance must, at minimum, meet the waiver standards listed below:

 - There must be a U.S. phone number for the insurance claims agent.

 - The plan must be in full compliance with applicable federal law (specifically Title IX of Education Amendments of 1972, as amended by the Civil Rights Restoration Act of 1987).
 Specific components of these laws include pregnancy treated as any other medical condition.
 Insurance plans that exclude maternity coverage or severely limit it will not be accepted.
 Maternity coverage must be similar to coverage for other medical conditions.

 - The following kinds of insurance plans are not considered to be comparable to the U-M International Student/Scholar Insurance Plan and therefore are not acceptable:

 - Insurance that covers emergencies only is not acceptable.